TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

 password for 'https://github.com': <your-github-personal-token>
 ```

-your token should included the `repo` scope.
+your token should include the `repo` scope.

 ## Web service deployment choice 1: Heroku
 Run locally